madtheorist/madtheorist/README.md

 ## 👋 Hi there!
 I'm Jesse :)

 I'm a data scientist based in London.
-I currently work at [Abound](https://www.getabound.com/about-us), a growing fintech company in the consumer lending space.
-Prior to this, I worked as a data science consultant at Deloitte.
+I currently work at [Abound](https://www.getabound.com/about-us), a growing fintech company in the consumer lending space, where I develop software in Python and SQL for credit risk modelling and pricing.
+Prior to this, I worked as a data science consultant at Deloitte, building route optimisation software for a telecoms client.
 I hold an integrated master's degree in physics from Oxford University, graduating with first class honours in 2023.

 **Skills**: